 No matter what the question, the best interview answers should always be honest, simple and confidently stated.
 So, how can a candidate answer this question, honestly and simply, without giving away any information that can be held against them?

-These are some of the strategies to help job seekers prepare a meaningful and effective response to answering the “What is your greatest weakness” question:
+These are some of the strategies to help job seekers prepare a meaningful and effective response to answer the “What is your greatest weakness” question:

 1. State the obvious